ss2552/Guide_3DS/docs/zh_TW/installing-boot9strap-(mset9-cli).md

 In this section, you will prepare the MSET9 exploit by **temporarily** creating a new HOME Menu profile with almost no user data, and then setting up that profile with only the minimum data required for MSET9 to trigger.
 Your existing user data will disappear, but will come back when you are finished with this page.

 1. 將 SD 卡插入至電腦中
-2. Copy everything from the MSET9 `.zip` to the root of your SD card, overwriting any existing files
+2. Copy everything from the MSET9 `.zip` to the root of your SD card.
+If any of the files exist, overwrite them with the new files.

     ::: info